Get rid of excess overhang and puffiness with expertly executed eyelid surgery at McLean Clinic.

 After your eyelid lift, you can see more defined upper lid areas and wear eyelid makeup more effectively.
 Lower eyelids will appear smoother with fewer lines.
 As a result, you will look more rested and refreshed.
-Depending on your problem areas, you can choose to have a full blepharoplasty, which is the surgery option that addresses both the lower and upper eyelids, or simply have either a lower or upper eyelid blepharoplasty performed depending on your area of concern.
+Depending on your problem areas, which is the surgery option that addresses both the lower and upper eyelids, or simply have either a lower or upper eyelid blepharoplasty performed depending on your area of concern.

 Aside from the cosmetic benefits of this procedure, blepharoplasty has benefits beyond this.
 Eyelid surgery can be performed for practical reasons too, such as heavy, drooping eyelids that lead to vision impairments.
 Patients who have their vision impaired by loose skin on the upper or lower eyelids will need a functional blepharoplasty completed in order to restore complete peripheral vision.
 This procedure has been specially designed to improve vision or to allow patients to be able to wear contact lenses or glasses again.
 Even if enhancing cosmetic appearance is not the end goal, your results will make you appear refreshed and more youthful.

 In preparation for your eyelid surgery you may be asked to stop smoking a few days prior to the procedure.
 We also recommend patients to avoid taking aspirin or other inflammatory medications as they can increase the amount of bleeding and bruising after the procedure.
 Patients will be allowed to return home on the same day following their surgery, so be sure to arrange for a friend or family member to take you to and from surgery.

 We all know that we take risks in life every day.
 The risks of surgery are very much like those of everyday life: really bad things (like being hit by a truck) are rare.
 Less bad things (like getting a hangnail) are more common.